Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 280.  ### Question280
-Who is responsible for the system architecture of a product being developed using Scrum?
+Who is responsible for the system architecture of a Product being developed using Scrum?

 - [ ] The architect chosen by the Development Team.
 - [ ] The corporate architect.